juliohm1978/vagrant-k8s-example/README.md

 # vagrant-k8s-example

-A simplistic example of a mult-node kubernetes cluster using Vagrant+VirtualBox
+A simplistic example of a multi-node kubernetes cluster using Vagrant+VirtualBox